philcryer/fak3r.com/content/post/build-a-headless-spotify-connect-server.md

 # Overview

-I've run various projects on [Raspberry Pi](https://www.raspberrypi.org/) computers since they came out, but the one I've used the most has been the one I bought and external DAC (digital audio converter), that I hooked up to a stereo so I could remotely stream music.
-Technically you could use a Y-cord plugged into the headphone out of the Pi, and have it connect via RCA to your stereo, but then you're using the on board audio, which is far inferior to a dedicated DAC.
-While I liked frontends like [Pi Musicbox](http://www.pimusicbox.com/), and the polished looking [Volumio](https://volumio.org/), I'd end up with random issues that would take me longer to fix than I'd like, so finally I decided to rebuild my setup from scratch, and just make it a [Spotify Connect](https://support.spotify.com/us/listen_everywhere/on_other_devices/spotify-connect/) server.
-This means that the system can be a 'source' for any Spotify client to stream audio to.
-Note that to use Spotify Connect you have to be a subscriber, which is $5 USD a month, or the family plan that I have is $15 USD, which for me is a bargain, since I listen to music constantly, and my kids have inherited the same habit.
-If you're not a subscriber I encourage you to checkout the other projects I listed, they offer a lot, like pulling streams in from [SomaFM](https://somafm.com/), playing internet radio, and a ton of other things.
-Also, props to Volumio for having a gorgeous UI and a simple, all web-ui, driven way for configuration and plugin installation.
-It's a slick project, but again, with me only using it for Spotify Connect, it was more than I needed... and frustrating to debug when it would disappear from Spotify.
+I've run various projects on [Raspberry Pi](https://www.raspberrypi.org/) computers since they came out, but the one I've used the most has been the one I bought an external DAC (digital audio converter) for, and hooked it up to a stereo so I could remotely stream music.
+Technically you could use a Y-cord (3.5mm Mini to RCA Stereo) plugged into the headphone out of the Pi, and have it connect via RCA to your stereo, but then you're using the on board audio, which is far inferior to a dedicated DAC.
+While I liked frontends like [Pi Musicbox](http://www.pimusicbox.com/), [Rune Audio](http://www.runeaudio.com/), and the polished looking [Volumio](https://volumio.org/), they did far more than I needed, and over time I'd have random issues that would take me longer to fix than I'd like, so I decided to rebuild my setup from scratch, and just make it a [Spotify Connect](https://support.spotify.com/us/listen_everywhere/on_other_devices/spotify-connect/) server.
+This means that the system can be a 'source' for any Spotify client to stream audio to, cutting out the need for a web-based front end like the other projects.

 <!--more-->